TEEN-BOOM/Comments-Format/README.md

 ## Comment Syntax
 A comment may use proper punctuation but is not bound to. restructured Text and some markdown can be used.
+There may not be another square bracket in the commment, but you shall include it if unavoidable(think names, language syntax like subscripting) as it affects Readability

 ### example (Comment token is `#` in python):
 ```py